rubenosaka/ruben-gonzalez-cv/ARCHITECTURE.md

 ## Overview

-This project implements a **Clean Architecture** approach with **Domain-Driven Design (DDD)** and **Hexagonal Architecture** principles.
-The architecture is designed to be maintainable, testable, and scalable.
+This project implements a **simplified, lightweight architecture** focused on practical solutions and maintainable code.
+The architecture prioritizes type safety, validation, and direct data access over complex patterns.

-> **Note**: This project is intentionally over-engineered (DDD, Hexagonal, SOLID) as part of a developer CV.
-It demonstrates architectural thinking rather than being optimized for minimalism.
+> **Note**: This project intentionally uses a simplified architecture as part of a developer CV.
+It demonstrates practical engineering thinking rather than over-engineering.

 ## Architecture Layers